Leviticus 3 – The Peace Offering

 · Fat is the stored energy of the animal; it is a way of offering one’s energy and work to God.

 i.
 There is no mention made of what to do with meat portions of the animal.
-This is because the meat portion was to be shared, with a part given to the priests and part given to the one who brought the offering.
+This is because the meat portion was to be shared, with a part given to the priests and a part given to the one who brought the offering.
 That one ate his portion of meat as part of a fellowship meal with God, normally with a gathering of immediate and extended family.

 ii.
 “Think of this blessed feast with God.
 We who were once far off in the wicked and hostile imaginings, are now made nigh; we sit at God’s table as His children and hear Him say.
 Let us make merry and be glad; this My son was dead and is alive again.”
 (Meyer)

-· We can feast, because we have peace with God.
+· We can feast because we have peace with God.

-· We can feast, because we have the peace of God.
+· We can feast because we have the peace of God.

-· We can feast, because we have the God of peace.
+· We can feast because we have the God of peace.

 d.
 A sweet aroma to the LORD: Morgan points out that this phrase is used of the first three offerings (the burnt offering, the grain offering, and the peace offering).
 It is not used of the sin offering or the trespass offering.
 The idea is that in the first three the fire brings out the aroma; in the last two, the fire destroys.

 i.
 Morgan drew this spiritual principle from this: “If a man be in rebellion, a sinner persisting in his sin, the fire destroys him.
 If he be yielded, the fire brings out the beauty of character.
-Christ knew the fire bringing out sweet savor in His absolute perfections; He knew it as consuming, as He represented the sinner, and was made sin.”
+Christ knew the fire bringing out sweet savour in His absolute perfections; He knew it as consuming, as He represented the sinner, and was made sin.”

 B. Offering sheep or goats for the peace offering.

 1. (6-8) Offering a lamb as a peace offering.